thecgs/pyCUBs/README.md

-# pyCUBs: Codon Usage Bias，CUB base on python 这个库主要是研究密码子偏好性
+# pyCUBs: Codon Usage Bias，CUB base on python

-## 已经开发和计划开发的功能列表
+## List of features that have been developed and are planned to be developed

 [Done] Observed number of occurrences of codon (Obs) analysis

 [Done] Stat frequency of cusp software. cusp website: https://www.bioinformatics.nl/cgi-bin/emboss/cusp

-[Done] Stat frequency of cusp software.

 [Done] Relative synonymous codon usage (RSCU) analysis